 Action 1: Stormwater Infrastructure Improvements

 One of most effective strategies for community resilience will involve investment and planning for physical infrastructure improvements.
 In the next fifty years, the Town should commit to prioritizing stormwater drainage improvement projects to enhance drainage and protect against sea-level rise and flooding.
 The Town has begun the process of identifying where these island-wide stormwater collection deficiencies are located by working with a local engineering firm.
 This project is intended to identify critical areas of the Island that experience decreased stormwater drainage for lack of maintenance or a complete lack stormwater conveyance facilities.
 Major areas identified are the facilities and outfall of the Station 18 and Station 28 watershed basins.
-Map 10.1 and 10.2 depict the major watershed areas of the Island, which are now being considered under a FEMA grant.
+Assessments have been made regarding the existing conditions of the stormwater conveyance systems on the Island.
+The Town has partnered with an engineering firm to map and assess the conditions of the stormwater infrastructure in 2 of the 3 main drainage basins on the island.
+Details related to the ongoing stormwater management projects the Town is actively engaged with are found in the Community Facilities chapter of the plan, as well as details about planning initiatives to create a Stormwater Master Plan and a Resilience and Sea Level Rise Adaptation Plan.
+Maps 10.1 and 10.2, below, illustrate some of the baseline data that has already been gathered in support of the Town’s efforts to mitigate the potential ill effects of rising sea levels.

 MAP 10.1